What Is ISO 45001 Certified? A Practical Guide for Businesses

 • Demonstrated conformity to ISO 45001 requirements

-• Passed an independent third-party audit
+• Passed an independent third-party certification audit

 • Committed to continual improvement in workplace safety